sandmor/virid/README.md

 The app uses Clerk.
 If Clerk env vars are absent (local / CI), a guest session cookie is used.
 Server routes enforce model entitlements; attempts by guests to use non-free models return `unauthorized:chat`.

+Email is obtained from the Clerk user profile to support SSO providers that don’t include an email claim in the session token.
+We resolve it from `user.primaryEmailAddress` (or first `emailAddresses`) and persist to the `User` row.

+If you ever need to inspect your Clerk user id for admin gating, it looks like `user_XXXXXXXX`.
+Use that in `ADMIN_USER_ID`.

+## Admin

+An internal admin dashboard exists at `/admin` to manage:

+- Provider API key overrides (DB takes precedence over env for those providers)
+- Usage tiers (model lists and per-day message limits)

+Access is gated by one of the following environment variables (set in `.env.local`):

+- `ADMIN_USER_ID` — the Clerk user id (preferred; stable across email changes)
+- `ADMIN_EMAIL` — fallback, case-insensitive match against signed-in user’s email

+If both are set, `ADMIN_USER_ID` takes precedence.

 ## Running locally

 Copy `.env.example` to `.env.local` and populate required keys (Clerk, database, OpenRouter API key, etc.).
 Do NOT commit the populated file.